 - When you show visitors a popup in the middle of the screen, they have to make a choice.
-They have no distractions – they can engage with the popup and leave their information, or close the popup.
+They have no distractions – they can engage with the popup and leave their information or close the popup.

-When should you use exit pop-ups?
+When should you use exit popups?

-With an exit intent popup you can save abandoned carts like this one and increase your revenue by 20%-30%.
+With an exit intent popup example like this, you can save abandoned carts like this and increase your revenue by 20%-30%.

 The campaign discussed in this case study was for a local Israeli robot vacuum cleaner brand (hereafter referred to as “Robot Brand”).
 The experiment was conducted during the second quarter of 2017 (April-June), and the data was compared to the second quarter of 2016.

-Now, that you see exit intent popups work, let’s take a look at how you can make them work for your brand.
+Now that you see exit intent popups work let’s look at how you can make them work for your brand.